Kristina01111000/brandingclassnotes/README.md

 - K Web Development -> too much like ok?
 - kn web dev -> not descriptive enough
 - Kristina's Web Development -> I like it, is having a first name in the company name an issue?

-how much do initials count?
+- Nelson Web Development -> maybe?
-want a descriptive but not boring name
+- Nelson Web Dev -> will non developers understand it how much do initials count? is having a name in it a bad thing want a descriptive but not boring name